 The Action Plan focuses on three areas of activity and 10 concrete actions, to help the media sector recover from the crisis by facilitating and broadening access to finance, transform by stimulating investments to embrace the twin digital and green transitions while ensuring the sector's future resilience and empower European citizens and companies.

-The different actions will be launched and implemented throughout 2021 and 2022.
+The different actions have been launched and implemented since 2021.

-Please see the table below for more details on specific actions, phases, progress and time frames.
+Please see the table below for more details on specific actions.

 | A new interactive tool guiding media companies through the various support instruments |